Cloud gaming has potential, but its execution isn’t a breeze

 If the vast majority of the game industry these days monetizes through engagement and microtransactions, why would you not create business models for streaming that allow people to do that?
 It comes down to, can you create services around content design and business model design that fundamentally differ from what’s come up until now.
 That’s the opportunity that cloud gaming brings.

 Doki Tops: I don’t necessarily agree with all of that.
-For me, the fundamental challenge of the cloud, the reason some of these developments never materialized—we’ve said it’s going to be cheaper because we’ll get more servers for more compute.
+For me, the fundamental challenge of the cloud, the reason some of these developments never materialized — we’ve said it’s going to be cheaper because we’ll get more servers for more compute.
 But then the experiences ask for more and more compute as we go.
 Where we agree is, why isn’t anyone making a way more expensive experience that requires the power of four Xboxes, and then you use the cloud to give you that experience?

 That was my dream, but I have a very technical background.
 I know how much engineering goes into games that just use the power of one Xbox.
 I know a lot of engineers that work on how to get more from that one console and get better results.
 Diminishing returns set in.
 When you have two Xboxes, the picture you can render doesn’t necessarily become twice as good.
 The user experience doesn’t become twice as good.

-When we’re at a point where we can truly have content pipelines that can generate photorealistic art at a reasonable price, and have engineers to do all that stuff—up to that point I don’t think cloud will be used to create emerging new experiences.
+When we’re at a point where we can truly have content pipelines that can generate photorealistic art at a reasonable price, and have engineers to do all that stuff — up to that point I don’t think cloud will be used to create emerging new experiences.
 If you go to the Army or all the B-to-B businesses, cloud is already being used.
 It’s one of the most impactful things on how you can run your entire business.
 If you have 400 people on a project you want to run that in the cloud, because all your security problems are solved.
 All your licensing problems are solved.
 You don’t need more PCs.
 You need even less.

 What I do find fascinating with the cloud is, we’re in the business of subscription gaming.
 As soon as you have games that are indie or not as high end, that starts to make more sense.
 We already give instant gratification.
 You get people complaining, “I want to play this on my Mac,” and a developer has to do an entire port.
 Then cloud becomes very interesting.
 It opens up more platforms.

-Chris Early: I worry that–part of what you’re describing assumes a linear progression of game experiences.
+Chris Early: I worry that — part of what you’re describing assumes a linear progression of game experiences.
 They don’t have to get more complex.

 Navok: Right.
 It’s about new experiences.
 Minecraft showed what you could do with different graphics and new gameplay.